First cabinet of Donald Trump: Gina Haspel (acting)

 Gina Haspel served in this position from April 26, 2018, until May 21 when she was sworn in.

-Gina Haspel
+Gina Haspel (2018–2021)

 On March 13, 2018, President Trump announced via Twitter that he would nominate Gina Haspel to be the CIA director.
 On May 17, Haspel was confirmed by the Senate in a 54–45 vote, officially giving her the post, and making her the first full-time female CIA director.

 Administrator of the Environmental Protection Agency

 The nomination of an Administrator-designate is reviewed during hearings held by the members of the Environment and Public Works Committee, then presented to the full Senate for a vote.

 Catherine McCabe (acting)

 Catherine McCabe served in this position from January 20 until February 17, 2017.

-Scott Pruitt
+Scott Pruitt (2017–2018)

 On December 7, 2016, Scott Pruitt, Attorney General of Oklahoma was selected to be the Administrator of the Environmental Protection Agency.
 In response to the nomination, Pruitt said, "I intend to run this agency in a way that fosters both responsible protection of the environment and freedom for American businesses."

 During his January 18 confirmation hearing, Pruitt's testimony openly acknowledged climate change.
 Pruitt declared the EPA has a "very important role" in regulating carbon dioxide emissions.
 Pruitt has sued the Environmental Protection Agency as the Attorney General of Oklahoma on more than a dozen occasions.
 When pressed by Senator Ed Markey on whether he would recuse himself from ongoing lawsuits, Pruitt "would not commit to recusing himself from all the cases he had brought."
 Pruitt deflected questioning from Senator Bernie Sanders (I-Vt.) on the issue of whether human activity is largely responsible for climate change.
 Stating, "I believe the ability to measure, with precision, the degree of human activity's impact on the climate is subject to more debate on whether the climate is changing or whether human activity contributes to it."
 Pruitt declined to comment on whether California could set its own emission standards and said he would review the policy.

 Amid 15 federal investigations of his conduct ranging from criminal record destruction to corrupt allocation of funds and abuse of power, Pruitt announced he would resign from office on July 6, 2018, leaving Andrew R. Wheeler as the acting head of the agency.